ImMohammadHosseini/MKP-RL/README.md

 The knapsack problem refers to a classic optimization problem where a set of objects, each characterized by a weight and value, must be packed into a limited-capacity knapsack.
 The objective is to maximize the total value of the chosen objects while adhering to the constraint of not exceeding the knapsack's weight limit.
 Intriguingly, the knapsack problem exhibits similarities to resource management in cloud computing, where cloud resources must be efficiently allocated to optimize performance and cost.

-While this project demonstrates great potential, there is an issue that needs to be addressed.
+While this project demonstrates great potential, :bug: there is an issue or bug that needs to be addressed.
 As specified in the issues section, the current problem lies in the model's training, which does not yield satisfactory performance.
-By sharing the issue details, I hope to collaborate with others and collectively find a solution.
+By sharing the issue details, I hope to collaborate with others and collectively find a solution. :rocket: